malaika-n/Predict-Lead-Score/README.md

 After conducting exploratory data analysis I found several columns that have many missing values.
 However, PyCaret will automatically handle the missing values.

-<h3>Visually exploring the relationship between time spent on the website and the activity score along with the source of lead:
+<h3>Visually exploring the relationship between time spent on the website and the activity score along with the source of lead:</h3>

 <img src="Files/2.png">

 Leads coming from the “Add Forms” are likely to convert into sales irrespective of the time spent on the website or the score.
 The leads originating through API or the landing page of the website tell a different story.
 A higher score combined with a higher time spent on the website is more likely to generate leads into final sales.

-<h3> Data Preparation
+<h3> Data Preparation </h3>
 Initializing the setup function in PyCaret automatically profiles the dataset and infers the data types for all input variables.

 <img src="Files/3.png">